Chinmaya-J/fuzzy-logic-and-anfis-student-project/README.md

 The ANFIS model combines fuzzy rules with neural network learning.
 The fuzzy system provides initial rules, while the neural network adjusts the membership functions and rule parameters during training.

+The fuzzy inference system is first generated using genfis1(), which creates initial fuzzy rules and membership functions.
+Then the anfis() function applies neural network learning to train the fuzzy system using the dataset.
+During training, the membership function parameters and rule weights are adjusted automatically to minimize prediction error.

 Sample Training Data:

 | Attendance | Assignment | Test | Performance |